Tsitchom/Rocket_Elevators_Foundation/README.md

 **Week 10 : TDD**

 **Requirements :**
--You will find a content streaming module in the /lib section of the app folder called "elevator_media".
+-You will find a content streaming module in the "reusable library" ( /lib section of the app folder called "elevator_media" ).
 The whole code of the module is included in the /lib/elevator_media/Streamer.rb file

 -The ElevatorMedia module was developped with the Red-Green-Refactoring method.
 Commentary details all the tests and the methodology